mylinhthibodeau/STAT545-HW-thibodeau-mylinh/stat545-hw4-thibodeau-mylinh/README.md

 # Valuable lesson learned

+## Lesson #1 - Must figure out the underlying structure of a dataset before manipulating it

 After trying for 3h to complete the homework 4 exercises with the data I used in [homework 3](https://github.com/mylinhthibodeau/STAT545-HW-thibodeau-mylinh/tree/master/stat545-hw3-thibodeau-mylinh), that regardless of how I organized the data, I still didn't have the right data format to complete the exercises.

 ![gapminder-underling-data-structure](scratch-space/gapminder-underlying-data-structure.jpg)

-I was trying to do the homework with an "unfit" dataset:
+### I was trying to do the homework with an "unfit" dataset:

 ![failed-genomic-data-structure](scratch-space/failed-genomic-data-structure.jpg)